serokell/ton-paychan/README.md

 * If one of the parties disappears and stops communicating according to the protocol, the locked funds are released after a predetermined timeout.
-* If one of the parties behaves dishonestly, the other party can terminate the channel and get the funds redistributed according to the last known good state before the other party started behaving dishonestly.
+* Even if one of the parties behaves dishonestly, the other party will get at least as much funds as they expect to get.
 * Optionally, misbehaviour (disappearing or being actively dishonest) can be penalised by incurring a fine on the misbehaving party.